cockroachdb/docs/cockroachcloud/cmek-ops-gcp.md

 ## Overview

 - In [Step 1.
-Provision the cross-tenant service account](#step-1-provision-the-cross-tenant-service-account), we will create a service account that will be used by {{ site.data.products.dedicated }} to access the CMEK key.
+Provision the cross-tenant service account](#step-1-provision-the-cross-tenant-service-account), we will create a service account for {{ site.data.products.dedicated }} to use to access the CMEK key for encrypt/decrypt actions.
 - In [Step 2.
 Create the CMEK key](#step-2-create-the-cmek-key), we will explore two ways of creating the required key:
 	- [Directly in the GCP key management service (KMS) console](#option-a-use-the-gcp-console)
 	- By [setting up a Vault GCP-KMS secrets engine](#option-b-use-the-vault-gcp-kms-secrets-engine-to-create-the-cmek-key) with access to GCP KMS, in order to leverage the security advantages of Vault's additional layer of abstraction.